Watch For These Winter Pests

 To prevent the moths from laying eggs on your plants, use row covers.
-If you see caterpillars on your plants, pick them off and use an insecticidal soap on the plant.
+If you see caterpillars on your plants, pick them off and use insecticidal soap on the plant.

 The moths are white in color with black markings on the wings.
 The caterpillars are green and soft in appearance.
 If spotted, pick the caterpillars off and dispose of them.

-To prevent eggs being laid on your plants, place a row cover over your crop.
+To prevent eggs from being laid on your plants, place a row cover over your crop.
 Look for eggs on the underside of cabbage, broccoli, mustard, and kale leaves.
 Remove those leaves.

 We hope you don’t have to deal with any of these boogers!
 It is never fun to fight an insect.
 Here’s to an insect-free fall garden!
 But please watch for these winter pests.

 Other Related Articles